mciwing/mciwing.github.io/docs/data-science/data/preprocessing.md

 Again, we urge you to use a virtual environment which by now, should be second nature anyway.

+???+ info "Create a new notebook"

+    To follow along, create a new Jupyter notebook within your project.

 ## Missing values

 After dropping duplicates and merging the data, the next step is to check